 “The final scene calls for the whole cast to gather around a baby’s crib and sing the theme song to ‘The Flintstones.’
 By the time we get to ‘Have a Yabba-Dabba-Doo Time,’ I’m having a Yabba-Dabba-Don’t Time.
 The reading ends, thank God, and I head to the lobby as fast as I can, avoiding everyone babbling how great the reading went.

 I dig through my pockets for change.
 I jam a quarter into a pay phone, get my agent on the line, and gently suggest, “Get me the f–ck off this show!’
 I’m dying to pull the rip cord on this family-friendly hell, but I’ll fulfill my contractual obligation to shoot the pilot.
-Keep it professional.
-The thing will crash and burn faster than my reputation, and I hope I can salvage some dignity with my next project.

 The article is not finished.
 Click on the next page to continue.